 The coefficients $a_1=1.030952 - a_2 - a_3$, $a_2=10.4017$, and $a_3=-8.44793$, and the parameters in \cref{eq:fxb88} ($\beta_1=0.0035$ and $\beta_2=0.0042$) and in \cref{eq:ec-lyp,eq:lyp-w-omega} ($a=0.055$, $b=0.158$, $\bar{c}=0.25(4\pi/3)^{1/3}$, and $\bar{d}=0.3505(4\pi/3)^{1/3}$) were adjusted to a series of experimental data similar to the original G2 set.\cite{Curtiss1991:7221} The functional \xcref{GGA;XC;EDF1} was, at that time, claimed as the best functional for the study of molecules with the small 6-31+G$^*$ basis set.

-\xclabel{GGA;XC;HCTH;93}{1998}{Hamprecht1998:6264} \citet{Hamprecht1998:6264} fitted the flexible B97 form\cite{Becke1997:8554} (see \cref{sec:b97}) self-consistently to a large molecular database.
-They used energetics data (total energies for first-row atoms and cations, ionization potentials for second-row atoms, and atomization energies of molecules involving first- and second-row atoms), equilibrium geometries of molecules, and numerical xc potentials $v_{\text{xc}\,\sigma}$ from densities calculated with accurate wavefunction methods by using the ZMP inversion method\cite{Zhao1994:2138} in their fitting set.
-As the training set included data for 93 molecular systems, this functional became latter known as \xcref{GGA;XC;HCTH;93}.
+\xclabel{GGA;XC;HCTH;93}{1998}{Hamprecht1998:6264} \citet{Hamprecht1998:6264} fit the flexible B97 form\cite{Becke1997:8554} (see \cref{sec:b97}) self-consistently to a large molecular database.
+Their fitting set comprised three kinds of data: energetics, equilibrium geometries of molecules, and numerical xc potentials $v_{\text{xc}\,\sigma}$.
+The energetics consisted of total energies for first-row atoms and cations, ionization potentials for second-row atoms, and atomization energies of molecules involving first- and second-row atoms.
+The xc potentials were obtained from densities calculated with accurate wavefunction methods, using the ZMP inversion method.\cite{Zhao1994:2138} As the training set included data for 93 molecular systems, this functional became later known as \xcref{GGA;XC;HCTH;93}.
 Due to the large training data set, there were fewer problems of overfitting than \citet{Becke1997:8554} encountered with the original B97 functional, which allowed \citet{Hamprecht1998:6264} to use $m=4$ in the expansions for exchange (\cref{eq:fxb97}) and correlation (\cref{eq:b97g}), while \citet{Becke1997:8554} had used $m=2$.
 The functional \xcref{GGA;XC;HCTH;93} improves over BLYP (\xcref{GGA;X;B88} + \xcref{GGA;C;LYP}) and the hybrid B3LYP\cite{Stephens1994:11623} for the energetics of molecules.

 \xclabela{GGA;XC;HCTH;120}{GGA;XC;HCTH;147}{2000}{Boese2000:112} To obtain these two functionals, \citet{Boese2000:112} also used the B97 form (\cref{sec:b97}).
 As in \xcref{GGA;XC;HCTH;93}, $m=4$ was used in the expansions for exchange and correlation (\cref{eq:fxb97,eq:b97g}), however they increased the number of molecular systems in the training set to 120 (\xcref{GGA;XC;HCTH;120}) and 147 (\xcref{GGA;XC;HCTH;147}).
 The systems that were added consist mainly of cationic molecules, anionic atoms and molecules, and a few hydrogen bonded dimers.